-A bodkin can be used for many things – drawing elastic back through waistbands of sweatpants, skirts; drawing ribbon or webbings through casings; turning out fabric tubes; inserting cording, or extracting it and probably more.
+A bodkin can be used for many things – drawing elastic back through waistbands of sweatpants, and skirts; drawing ribbon or webbings through casings; turning out fabric tubes; inserting cording, or extracting it, and probably more.

 Turning tubes of fabric right side out

 - Start by locking a thread tail in the bodkin.
 Your tube will be attached at that end to the bodkin’s eye.
 Or slot.